Ferdy0311/ferdy0311.github.io.deleted/_posts/2021-02-19-Simple-act-that-will-make-your-code-cleaner.md

         self.price = price
 {% endhighlight %}

-If we want to reformat the value assigned to the property we need just to update the `setName` method like this:
+If we want to reformat the value assigned to the property, we can update the `setName` method like this:

 {% highlight python %}
     def setName(self, name):
         self.name = 'The' + name
 {% endhighlight %}

-Instead of formatting the value one by one, we can just reformat the value directly from the method.
+Instead of formatting the value one by one, just reformat the value directly from the method.

 And if we had an error in our application.
-We can just add breakpoint in our `setName` method to trace when our value are replaced.
+We can trace that problem by adding breakpoint in our `setName` method.

 In Visual Studio Code, you can trace where is the caller of our method.
 So we can directly know what cause an error.